Naveen-Pal/Naveen-Pal/README.md

 - **Open source is my love.**
 - **Competitive programming is my crush.**

-Are you also tired of the routine?
-Let’s do something crazy!
 I'm always up for a conversation about tech, ideas, or just about anything fun.
-Who knows?
-We might build something awesome together.
+Let's build something awesome together.

 **Email:** naveen.pal@iitgn.ac.in